danleh/predict-euro2016/README.md

 # Predicting the UEFA Euro 2016 Championship Results
 This is a crude attempt at predicting the results of individual games of the group stage of the European soccer championships 2016.

 ## Basic Idea

 1. Obtain some kind of "rating" or "strength factor" for each participating national team.
 This could be an Elo number (e.g. the [World Football Elo Ratings](https://en.wikipedia.org/wiki/World_Football_Elo_Ratings) from [this website](http://www.eloratings.net/world.html)) or some otherwise comparable number (e.g. the [FIFA/Coca-Cola World Rating](http://www.fifa.com/fifa-world-ranking/ranking-table/men/index.html) for national soccer teams).
 2. Learn from past games of two competing teams how their "Elo number" affects the final score of their game.
 Formally speaking, we want to learn a function of 2 numbers to 2 other numbers, i.e. a mapping ```f: R^2 -> R^2```.
 This is a prime candidate for simple machine learning methods.
-3. TODO
+I chose [ordinary least squares (OLS)](https://en.wikipedia.org/wiki/Ordinary_least_squares) to estimate a _linear function_ from 2D to 2D.
+(Since a function from 2D to 1D is essentially an equation describing a plane in 3D, our function is a hyperplane in 4D.
+Because of OLS it has minimal squared distance from the training data points.)
+3. We could already use the result of this function to predict the scored goals.
+However, there are two problems:
+  + It is continuous, e.g. the result could be 2.732 vs. 1.231 goals.
+Soccer only allows a natural number of goals, though ;)
+  + We not only want the most probable exact goal count, but maybe also the winning probability for each team, the probability for a draw, or the probability for a particular goal difference.
+4. So instead we assume the outcome of the function is really the expected value of goals scored per team.
+Other sources suggest (see below) that this number is approximately [Poisson-distributed](https://en.wikipedia.org/wiki/Poisson_distribution) for soccer games.
+Conveniently, the mean of the Poisson distribution is also its only parameter λ.
+So we set the result of our function as the two parameters of a two dimensional Poisson distribution.
+(It can simply be obtained by multiplying two 1D Poisson distrubtions since the area under a 1D [probability mass function (PMF)](https://en.wikipedia.org/wiki/Probability_mass_function) is 1 and their product (the volume under the surface of the 2D Poisson distribution) will thus also be 1, making it a correct PMF.)
+5. Then we can sample this 2D PMF at every possible combination of goals.
+That is, we can answer (only approximately, of course) "How probable is the exact result of 3:1 in a match between Spain and Italy?".
+By adding up all probabilites where the number goals for team A is larger than the number of goals for team B, we get the winning probability for team A. Similarly, we can obtain the probability of a draw as the sum of all probabilities where the goal counts are equal.

 ## Results so far